phillipseryazi/Phillip-Seryazi/README.md

 ### Hello, Phillip Seryazi here 👋
 ---
 I am a developer straight out of Kampala, Uganda.
-Building ntive android apps is my core competency though I like to go for a spin in the python environment from time to time, building back-end APIs and so on.
+Building native android apps is my core competency though I like to go for a spin in the python environment from time to time, building back-end APIs and more.

 #### Currently working on.
 <a href="https://github.com/phillipseryazi/JusticeApp">Justice App</a>